Seth D. Pollak, PhD

 Assistant Professor, Occupational Therapy Program in Department of Kinesiology

-Dr. Brittany G. Travers joined the faculty of University of Wisconsin-Madison in August of 2014 as an assistant professor in the Occupational Therapy Program in the Department of Kinesiology.
+Brittany G. Travers joined the faculty of University of Wisconsin-Madison in August of 2014 as an assistant professor in the Occupational Therapy Program in the Department of Kinesiology.
 In her first years as faculty, she has established a strong track record of independent funding and publication, and she was bestowed the Young Investigator Award by the International Society for Autism Research in May of 2016.
-Dr. Travers’s research program – the Motor Lab – housed at the Waisman Center on the University of Wisconsin-Madison campus, combines neuroimaging measures with quantitative measures of motor function, cognition, and daily living skills in individuals with Autism Spectrum Disorders.
-Her work is inherently interdisciplinary, as Dr. Travers is a trained cognitive psychologist who received interdisciplinary postdoctoral training in developmental disorders and biomedical physics.
+Travers’s research program – the Motor Lab – housed at the Waisman Center on the University of Wisconsin-Madison campus, combines neuroimaging measures with quantitative measures of motor function, cognition, and daily living skills in individuals with autism spectrum disorders.
+Her work is inherently interdisciplinary, as Travers is a trained cognitive psychologist who received interdisciplinary postdoctoral training in developmental disorders and biomedical physics.

 Marsha R. Mailick, PhD